dariahervieux/azure-nd-project-1/README.md

 ## Future work

-Provided data is imbalanced: "0" 88,7951% of total outcomes and "1" is only 11,2049%.
-This can be lead to biased predictions towards "0" class.
+Provided data is imbalanced: "0" represents 88,7951% of total outcomes and "1" represents only 11,2049%.
+This can lead to biased predictions towards "0" class.
 According to calculated confusion matrix (see [standalone_lr.py](./standalone_lr.py)), only 325 "1" out of 728 were predicted correctly:
 ```
 Confusion Matrix: